volodymyrhudyma/blog/content/blog/a-simple-guide-to-closures-in-javascript.md

 }
 ```

-The code above demonstrates how the Lexical Environment changes while executing the code above:
+The above code shows how the Lexical Environment changes during the execution of the above code:

-**Step 1:** When the script starts, the Lexical Environment is filled with all variables we created in the **uninitialized** state.
-The variable is known to the engine, but can't be referenced until declared.
+**Step 1:** When the script starts, the Lexical Environment is filled with all the variables we created in the **uninitialized** state.
+The variable is known to the engine, but cannot be referenced until it is declared.

-**Step 2:** After declaring a variable with the **let** keyword, its value becomes **undefined**.
+**Step 2:** After declaring a variable with the **let** keyword, its value is **undefined**.

-**Step** **3**: Variable contains a value.
+**Step** **3**: The variable contains a value.

-**Step 4**: Variable changes a value.
+**Step 4**: The variable changes a value.

 #### Function declarations

-Function declarations are instantly fully initialized:
+Function declarations are fully initialized immediately:

 ```javascript
 const hello = "Hello";